rh-dttl-edge-virt-demo/edge-virt/README.md

 1. Templates the install-config.yaml file with your pull secret and the generated SSH key
 1. Installs OpenShift on AWS using IPI
 1. Bootstrap that OpenShift cluster by installing OpenShift GitOps and wiring it with an app-of-apps that watches the `applications/` directory of this repository, applying all ArgoCD `Applications` to the cluster.
+    1. `cert-manager` for trusted TLS certificates for the cluster from LetsEncrypt
+    1. OAuth configuration for a GitHub organization, and definition of cluster-admins
+    1. ACM and a default MultiClusterHub resource